 Home construction loans are used when you have purchased a piece of land and are ready to build.
 A land loan is often used when you want to buy land but aren't quite ready to construct your dream home.

 Unless you have the cash on hand to fund your construction project, you are going to need a construction loan in order to finance the cost of the building project –and sometimes the purchase of the land itself.

 A construction loan is a short-term loan that covers the cost of construction until the home is complete, and a traditional mortgage can be taken out.
-However, it’s important to note that this type of funding isn’t the easiest to obtain; largely because this type of loan is considered far riskier than a traditional mortgage.
 New construction financing differs from resale finance because the home itself doesn’t exist.
 This means if the payments stop and the lender needs to foreclose, they must finish constructing the house first.
 Naturally, this makes construction loans riskier and lenders more wary.

 If you’re on the fence about building your own home – and curious about funding options, here’s a look at what you should know about new home construction loans.

 types of construction loans

 Construction Loans are usually short-term higher interest loans that last until the home is completed.
 In most cases, the lender pays the funds directly to the contractor, rather than the borrower.
 These payments – also known as draws – often come in installments at different stages of development, rather than all at once.